dsGitHubRepository/fansite-analytics-challenge/README.md

 # Summary

-The coding challenge was really a great fun !
+The coding challenge was an excellent path to analyze a real world data analysis of server log files.